 2. How They Work Together

-In addition to these three scripts, written Japanese also frequently uses Roman letters and Arabic numerals.
-As a result, even a short headline may contain a mixture of five different writing systems.
+In addition to these three scripts, Japanese writing frequently uses Roman letters (the Roman alphabet) and Arabic numerals.
+As a result, even a short sign, advertisement, or headline may contain several different writing systems.

 3. How Many Kanji Are There?

-Although tens of thousands of kanji exist, only about 3,000 are used in modern Japanese.
-Among these:
+Tens of thousands of kanji have existed historically, but only a fraction of them are commonly used in modern Japanese.

 漢字